Tyrrell P34 & Other 6-Wheelers

 developed the project in Covini's small workshop.

-Other partners in the project have included DAEWOO (technological
+the project have included DAEWOO (technological

 research on prototypes), BOSCH (electronic and braking system), BREMBO

 (brake system), MOMO (airbag and new technology), PIRELLI (special

 tyres and research), ANTERA (special ultra-light alloy wheels) and

 POLITECNICO DI MILANO (optimization of the chassis set-up).

 There are many